sarikasurampudi/oml/adb-oml/connect-provision-adb/connect-provision-adb2.md

     ![](./images/close.png  " ")

-10. The SQL Web Developer shows the table has been successfully created (and associated with ML\_USER).
+10. The Database Actions screen shows the table has been successfully created (and associated with ML\_USER).

     ![](images/tables-loaded.png)